hpwit/SID6581/README.md

-void pausePlay(); //pause/play the player void SetMaxVolume( uint8_t volume); //each sid tunes usually set the volume this function will allow to scale the volume void stopPlayer(); //stop the player to restart use play() void setDefaultDuration(uint32_t duration); //will sert the default duration of a track in milliseconds uint32_t getDefaultDuration();
+void pausePlay(); //pause/play the player void SetMaxVolume( uint8_t volume); //each sid tunes usually set the volume this function will allow to scale the volume void stopPlayer(); //stop the player to restart use play() void setDefaultDuration(uint32_t duration); //will set the default duration of a track in milliseconds uint32_t getDefaultDuration();

 void setLoopMode(loopmode mode); //set the loop mode for playing the tracks and files